Cohort tests

 - Enter the event name, in this case,

-. - Specify your message settings and your goal and exit criteria.
+viewed_product. - Specify your message settings and your goal and exit criteria.

-- On the workflow step, drag two Delay blocks onto the canvas followed by an Email block.
+- On the workflow step, drag two Time Delay blocks onto the canvas followed by an Email block.

 - Click a delay block and specify “Wait 5 minutes.”
 Then add an attribute condition where

-is equal to the value A. Save your changes. - Click the other delay block and specify “Wait 10 minutes.”
+- Click the other delay block and specify “Wait 10 minutes.”
 Then add an attribute condition where

-is equal to the value B. - Click the email block and create your message.
+cohortis equal to the value B. - Click the email block and create your message.
 Remember to update the sending behavior to Send Automatically.

 Notes

-value within your testing campaign by combining both campaigns into one.
-This might be useful if you want to run A/B tests in some campaigns and A/B/C/D in others.
+You can assign a cohort value within your testing automation by combining both automations into one.
+This might be useful if you want to run A/B tests in some automations and A/B/C/D in others.
 However, assigning cohorts separate from testing cohorts lets you trigger tests based on different criteria.

-Testing one cohort per campaign or newsletter
+Testing one cohort per automation or one-time send